 6) Take a step back and enjoy your new frame.
 Maybe even snag a picture or two.
 We love to see our Add A Frame ® system in action!

-LARGE FRAME ORDERSIf your mirror is larger than 100 inches on any side, it is considered oversized.
-Large frames are spliced for delivery for an additional fee of $35, which allows you to still take advantage of our free shipping option.
+If your mirror is 90″ or larger on any side, it is considered oversized.
+Large frames are charged an additional fee of $50, which allows you to still take advantage of our free shipping option.
+Frames over 99″ will be spliced.
 While splicing is a precision cut, it may still be noticeable once the frame is installed.
 To learn more about splicing, visit our FAQ.

 If your installation isn’t quite so cut and dry, like framing multiple mirrors that meet at a corner, please call us to place your order.
 We will be happy to work with you to ensure that your unique installation is precisely ordered, cut, and delivered.